-In May, both international and domestic prices fell as a result of a fall in demand due to prolonged Covid-19 restrictions in China, which is one of the top consumers of Copper.
-In June, domestic and international prices fell due to poor demand as countries raised interest rates to curb inflation.
-In July, both international and domestic prices fell to their lowest level in 12 months on account of concerns of recession in Europe and U.S, leading to monetary tightening.
 In August, prices increased as US inflation data was weaker than expected, reducing concerns over aggressive interest rate hikes and easing fears of a recession.
 In September, prices fell due to a major usage hit from China where a troubled property sector has decreased demand for steel including zinc-coated galvanized steel and European smelters struggling to cope with soaring power prices.
 In October, domestic prices rose slightly on account of a rise in demand due to the onset of the festive season.
 International prices remained relatively stable.
 In November, prices increased due to low inventory levels and a seasonal rise in demand.
 In December, both international and domestic prices rose due to support projects being planned in the world's largest consumer of copper, coupled with an increase in demand from China due to an easing of restrictions.
+In January, prices surged due to a boost in demand for 'green' metals as the green transition accelerates, coupled with supply woes in Peru and operational issues in Latin America.
+In February, International prices decreased due to a slower-than-expected demand recovery, high U.S. interest rates, and an increase in scrap availability in the Chinese market.
+Domestic prices continue to rise on account of healthy buying enquiries amid a rise in LME futures.